 The discoverer object is the entry point for service discovery.
-Apart from the constructor and destructor it has one operaration: list_services which returns the list of descriptions of services matching the specified filter strings.
+Apart from the constructor and destructor it has one operaration: list\services which returns the list of descriptions of services matching the specified filter strings.

-There are three filter strings: service_filter, data_filter and vo_filter which act together to restrict the set of services returned.
+There are three filter strings: service\filter, vo\filter and data\filter which act together to restrict the set of services returned.

-Each of the filter strings uses SQL92 syntax as if it were part of a WHERE clause acting to select from a single table that includes columns as described below for that filter type.
-If the programming language permits it, empty strings may be replaced by a representation of NULL.
+Each of the filter strings uses SQL92 syntax as if it were part of a WHERE clause acting to select from a single table that includes columns corresponding to each key name in the key/value pairs as specified as attributes for the service\description class.
+If the programming language permits it, empty strings may be replaced by a representatation of NULL.
 SQL92 has been chosen because it is widely known and has the desired expressive power.

-Three strings are used, rather than one, as this clarifies the description of the functionality, avoids problems with key values being themselves existing GLUE attributes, and facilitates implementation as it makes it impossible to specify constraints that relate, for example, VO and service type.
+Three strings are used rather than one as this clarifies the description of the functionality, avoids problems with key values being themselves existing GLUE attributes, and facilitates implementation.

 Only the following operators are permitted in the expressions: IN, LIKE, AND, OR, NOT, =, >=, >, <=, <, <> in addition to column names, parentheses, column values as single quoted strings, numeric values and the comma.
-An implementation should try to give an informative error message if the filter string does not conform.
-It is, however, sufficient to report in which filter string the syntax error was found.
+An implementation should try to give an informative error message if the filter string does not conform it is, however, sufficient to report in which filter string the syntax error was found.